cdktf/cdktf-provider-launchdarkly/docs/metric.java.md

 - *Type:* java.lang.String

-The LaunchDarkly project key.
+The metrics's project key.

+A change in this field will force the destruction of the existing resource and the creation of a new one.
+A change in this field will force the destruction of the existing resource and the creation of a new one.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.18.4/docs/resources/metric#project_key Metric#project_key}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.19.0/docs/resources/metric#project_key Metric#project_key}

 ---